National Thowheeth Jama'ath

-National Thowheeth Jama'ath (NTJ; جماعة التوحيد الوطنية; Jamā‘at at-Tawḥīd al-Waṭanīyah, "National Monotheism Organisation") was a Sri Lankan Islamist jihadist militant group implicated in the 2019 Sri Lanka Easter bombings.
+National Thowheeth Jama'ath (NTJ; جماعة التوحيد الوطنية; Jamā‘at at-Tawḥīd al-Waṭanīyah, "National Monotheism Group") was a Sri Lankan Islamist jihadist militant group implicated in the 2019 Sri Lanka Easter bombings.
 It is believed to have ties to the Islamic State (IS).
 President of Sri Lanka Maithripala Sirisena banned National Thowheed Jamath on 27 April 2019 and designated it as a terrorist organisation along with Jammiyathul Millathu Ibrahim.

 Aims

 The group promotes an "Islamist terrorist ideology".
 The director of the International Center for the Study of Violent Extremism said that it "aims to spread the global jihadist movement to Sri Lanka and to create hatred, fear, and divisions in society."

 The NTJ believes that the world was made solely for Muslims and is against other religions.
 They also do not consider Sufis as Muslims believing them to be Kafirs that should be killed, and they have carried out attacks against Sufi mosques.
 Since 2016 they began supporting the ideology of Islamic State preaching that all "non-Muslims" must be killed for a Muslim takeover of Sri Lanka.